-I chose to study BA Sociology at the University of Sheffield because of the Departmenr of Sociological Studies' impeccable reputation.
-For example, 79% of the Department's research is world-leading or internationally excellent and they have high profile contributors to Sociology teaching, theory, policy and practice.
+I chose to study BA Sociology at the University of Sheffield because of the Department of Sociological Studies' impeccable reputation.
+For example, the Department's research is recognised as world-leading or internationally excellent and they have high profile contributors to Sociology teaching, theory, policy and practice.

 From the initial University open day I attended during my A-level study, I have been impressed by the department, its facilities and the higher degree of student support available.
 During my time at Sheffield, I have remained as impressed as I was on that initial open day and I believe the University of Sheffield holds exceptional higher-education standards for all.